klasmodin/klasmodin.github.io/_posts/2025-03-17-what-is-the-matrix.md

 <p style="text-align: center;">~</p>

 In high-school, I had mixed feelings about mathematics.
-It was unsatisfactory to memorize and apply algorithms to endless variations of poorly motivated equations.
+It was unsatisfactory to memorize algorithms and apply them to variations of poorly motivated equations.
 But _programming_ was fun.
-I'd been hooked since my father in the late '80s bought a [Macintosh Plus](https://en.wikipedia.org/wiki/Macintosh_Plus) and taught me to write simple programs in [ZBasic](https://en.wikipedia.org/wiki/ZBasic).
+I'd been hooked since my father had bought a [Macintosh Plus](https://en.wikipedia.org/wiki/Macintosh_Plus) in the late '80s and had taught me to write simple programs in [ZBasic](https://en.wikipedia.org/wiki/ZBasic).

 <!-- To blindly apply memorized algorithms was dull, I thought. -->
 <!-- I didn't see the point. -->